Jennings Randolph

 Jennings Randolph (March 8, 1902 – May 8, 1998) was an American politician from West Virginia.
 A Democrat, he was most notable for his service in the United States House of Representatives from 1933 to 1947 and the United States Senate from 1958 to 1985.
-He was the last surviving member of the United States Congress to have served during the first 100 days of Franklin D. Roosevelt's administration.
+He was the last living member of the United States Congress to have served during the first 100 days of Franklin D. Roosevelt's administration.
 Randolph retired in 1985, and was succeeded by Jay Rockefeller.

 Early life and career

 Randolph was born in Salem, West Virginia, the son of Idell (Bingham) and Ernest Fitz Randolph.
 He was named after William Jennings Bryan.
 Both his grandfather and father had been mayors of Salem.

-He attended the public schools, and graduated from the Salem Academy in 1920 and Salem College in 1922.
-He engaged in newspaper work in Clarksburg, West Virginia in 1924.
-He was the associate editor of West Virginia Review at Charleston, West Virginia in 1925; head of the department of public speaking and journalism at Davis and Elkins College at Elkins, West Virginia, 1926–1932; and a trustee of Salem College and Davis and Elkins College.
+He attended the public schools and graduated from the Salem Academy in 1920 and Salem College in 1922.
+In 1924 he engaged in newspaper work in Clarksburg, West Virginia.
+He was the associate editor of the West Virginia Review at Charleston, West Virginia in 1925; head of the department of public speaking and journalism at Davis and Elkins College at Elkins, West Virginia, 1926–1932; and a trustee of Salem College and Davis and Elkins College.

-He was an unsuccessful candidate for election in 1930 to the Seventy-second Congress, but was elected to the Seventy-third and to the six succeeding Congresses, serving from March 4, 1933, to January 3, 1947.
+In 1930 Randolph lost a bid for election to the U.S. House of Representatives, but he won the seat in 1932 and was re-elected six times, serving from March 4, 1933, to January 3, 1947.
 While a congressman, he was chairman of the U.S. House Committee on the District of Columbia (Seventy-sixth through Seventy-ninth Congresses) and the U.S. House Committee on Civil Service (Seventy-ninth Congress).

-Randolph was an unsuccessful candidate for reelection during the Republican landslide of 1946.
-He went on to become a professor of public speaking at Southeastern University in Washington, D.C., 1935–1953, and dean of School of Business Administration from 1952 to 1958; he was assistant to president and director of public relations, Capital Airlines (later purchased by United Airlines), Washington, D.C., February 1947-April 1958.
+Randolph was defeated for re-election in the Republican landslide of 1946.
+He had a longtime association with Southeastern University in Washington, D.C., serving as a professor of public speaking there from 1935–1953, and dean of the School of Business Administration from 1952 to 1958.
+In February 1947 he became assistant to the president and director of public relations at Capital Airlines (later purchased by United Airlines) in Washington, giving up those positions in April 1958 to focus on his campaign for the U.S. Senate.

 U.S. Senate

-He was elected in a special election on November 4, 1958 to the United States Senate to fill the vacancy triggered by the death of Matthew M. Neely.
-He was reelected in 1960, 1966, 1972 and 1978, and served from November 5, 1958 to January 3, 1985.
+Randolph was elected in a special election on November 4, 1958 to the U.S. Senate to fill the vacancy caused by the death of Matthew M. Neely.
+He was re-elected to a full term in 1960, re-elected in 1966, 1972 and 1978, and served from November 5, 1958 to January 3, 1985.
 Randolph was chairman of the Committee on Public Works (89th through 95th Congresses) and its successor, the Committee on Environment and Public Works (95th and 96th Congresses).
 He was not a candidate for reelection in 1984.